incognito1234/onedrive-client/README.md

     rm                Remove a file or a folder mkdir             Make a folder

-`odc.py` with no argument launchs the interactive shell.
+`odc.py` with no argument launches the interactive shell.
 On linux platform, it includes a completion feature which recognizes remote files and folders.

 `put`/`get` commands include the uploading/downloading of large file with a retry mechanism in case a chunk is not correctly uploaded/downloaded.

-A progress bar is optionnally available for downloading and uploading large file if the `tqdm` package is installed.
+A progress bar is optionally available for downloading and uploading large file if the `tqdm` package is installed.

 `mget` and `get` commands include a server throttling detection mechanism: if a throttling message is received, a timer is triggered until the server becomes available.
 In the case you plan to download large file or folder, it is recommended to install the `tqdm` package so that you can see the remaining time which may be significantly long (more than one hour).